Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 gravitational constant purely in terms of the lattice spacing and quantum entanglement.

-6 Consistency of the Holographic Gravitational Con-
+6. Consistency of the Holographic Gravitational Constant

 We must check this dynamically derived G